amonmoce/amonmoce.github.io/_posts/blog/2018-06-18-industrial-decentralization-in-africa.markdown

 ---
 layout: post
-title: Industrial decentralization in Africa: the next technological leapfrog
+title: Industrial decentralization in Africa, the next technological leapfrog
 categories: blog
 excerpt: "This piece I wrote was in competition for the Africa of my Dreams contest by the African Bank of Development.
 I choose the topic related to blockchain technology"
 author: amonmoce